 PREREQUISITE: Cinema 5 or Cinema 33 with satisfactory grades or better.
-(Graded as Credit/No-Credit).
 The student creates a writing or post-production study project as agreed upon by the student and a supervising instructor.
 (Enrollment by ADD CARD ONLY, the first day of class).

-8051 7:55 am - 9:00 am W VARNER, J K CC 260
+8051 LEC 7:55 am - 9:00 am W VARNER, J K CC 260